 The following are highlights from the current issues of RSNA’s peer-reviewed journals.

-For the results and more details of the study, go to RSNA.org/Radiology.
+For more details of the review, go to RSNA.org/Radiology.

 Listen to Radiology Editor David A. Bluemke, MD, PhD, discuss this month’s research you need to know.
 Podcasts summarize the importance and context of selected recent articles.
 Subscribe today at RSNA.org/Radiology-Podcasts and never miss a single episode.

 "Management of Unruptured Intracranial Aneurysms in Older Adults: A Cost-effectiveness Analysis," Malhotra A, Wu X, Forman HP, et al.

 "Accuracy of Unenhanced MRI in the Detection of New Brain Lesions in Multiple Sclerosis," Eichinger P, Schön S, Pongratz V, et al.

 "Virtual Unenhanced Images at Dual-Energy CT: Influence on Renal Lesion Characterization," Meyer M, Nelson RC, Vernuccio F, et al.

 Listen to RadioGraphics Editor Jeffrey S. Klein, MD, and authors discuss the following articles from recent issues of RadioGraphics at RSNA.org/RG-Podcasts.